 Ambitious Partnership Working Alongside Nations and Communities

-Project Finance for Permanence (PFP) is a groundbreaking tool that enables governments, Indigenous peoples, and local communities to work with funders and non-governmental organizations to secure long-term management and financing for conservation areas through a single closing agreement.
+The PFP model is a groundbreaking tool that enables governments, Indigenous peoples, and local communities to work with funders and non-governmental organizations to secure long-term management and financing for conservation areas through a single closing agreement.
 Each PFP project is guided by comprehensive conservation and community development plans, alongside rigorous financial models.
 All commitments are guaranteed upfront, ensuring durable, long-lasting results.

 A hallmark of the PFP model is its multi-party commitment, which unites all participants in a collaborative agreement based on shared conservation goals, community development plans, and pledges of investment.
 This ensures that the resources and efforts dedicated to conservation will have a lasting and transformative impact.
 By providing additional assurances to environmental stewards, PFPs support the long-term sustainability of protected areas.